tempelaar-team/qclab-dev/docs/user_guide/models/tully_problems.rst

 Tully 2: Dual Avoided Crossing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dual avoided crossing model is `qc_lab.models.TullyProblemTwo` and the quantum-classical Hamiltonian is given by
+The dual avoided crossing model is `qclab.models.TullyProblemTwo` and the quantum-classical Hamiltonian is given by

 .. math::